Anzuman06/CheckDeviceName/README.md

 # Running the tests from command line
-Navigate to the e2e folder where the spec files(1st and 2nd) were included and run the following:
+Navigate to the e2e folder where the spec files(1st and 2nd) are included and run the following:

     npx cypress run --headed --spec .\cypress\e2e\#.cy.js